dotnet/docs/docs/standard/exceptions/best-practices-for-exceptions.md

 [!code-csharp[Conceptual.Exception.Handling#5](~/samples/snippets/csharp/VS_Snippets_CLR/conceptual.exception.handling/cs/source.cs#5)]
 [!code-vb[Conceptual.Exception.Handling#5](~/samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.exception.handling/vb/source.vb#5)]

 Another way to avoid exceptions is to return null (or default) for most common error cases instead of throwing an exception.
-A common error case can be considered normal flow of control.
+A common error case can be considered a normal flow of control.
 By returning null (or default) in these cases, you minimize the performance impact to an app.

-For value types, whether to use `Nullable<T>` or default as your error indicator is something to consider for your particular app.
+For value types, using `Nullable<T>` or default as your error indicator is something to consider for your app.
 By using `Nullable<Guid>`, `default` becomes `null` instead of `Guid.Empty`.
-Some times, adding `Nullable<T>` can make it clearer when a value is present or absent.
-Other times, adding `Nullable<T>` can create extra cases to check that aren't necessary, and only serve to create potential sources of errors.
+Sometimes, adding `Nullable<T>` can make it clearer when a value is present or absent.
+Other times, adding `Nullable<T>` can create extra cases to check that aren't necessary and only serve to create potential sources of errors.

 ## Throw exceptions instead of returning an error code

-Exceptions ensure that failures don't go unnoticed because calling code didn't check a return code.
+Exceptions ensure that failures don't go unnoticed because the calling code didn't check a return code.

 ## Use the predefined .NET exception types